tanner-tobey/turtledog/README.md

-- 👋 Hi, I’m @tanner-tobey
+- 👋 Hi, I’m tanner
 - 👀 I’m interested in ...football, live music and technology
 - 🌱 I’m currently learning ...networking and coding
 - 💞️ I’m looking to collaborate on ... everything
-- 📫 How to reach me ... thtobey@ttconsult.app
+- 📫 How to reach me ... tanner@mvptaskforce.org
 - 😄 Pronouns: ...
 Mr
 - ⚡ Fun fact: ...
 I have green eyes